firelynx-trading/bitfinex-websockets/README.md

 All that works so far is getting the ticker feed.
 Contains a DLL and console app.

-Usage: `dotnet run -- ticker BTCUSD LTC`
+Usage: `dotnet run -- ticker BTCUSD LTCUSD`

 Output: